On-Premise Source Code Management - 7 Git Hosting Platforms Compared

 Besides Git repository management, GitLab's feature set includes code reviews, issue tracking, activity feeds, and wikis.
 Regarding continuous integration, the platform comes with its very own "GitLab CI" tool.
 However, it also offers many integration options with popular tools like Jenkins - and products like JIRA, Slack, or Hipchat for other topics.

-Based on the GitLab project, GitSwarm comes with a similar feature set.
-Its distinguishing characteristics, though, are related to security and scalability; by mirroring work into Perforce's own Helix platform, many enterprise-relevant features enrich the system:
+Its most important features are related to security and scalability; by mirroring work into a Perforce server, many enterprise-relevant features enrich the system:

 - Access control is more fine-grained